-BASIN: San Juan

-BASIN TYPE: Cratonic Sag

-RESERVOIR ROCK TYPE: Shale (Fractured)

-TRAP TYPE: Fractured Reservoir RESERVOIR ENVIRONMENT OF DEPOSITION: Marine connection to water

-TRAP DESCRIPTION: Fracture system isolated from outcrop by calcite vein-filling and without
+BASIN: San JuanRESERVOIR AGE: CretaceousBASIN TYPE: Cratonic SagPETROLEUM TYPE: OilRESERVOIR ROCK TYPE: Shale (Fractured)TRAP TYPE: Fractured ReservoirRESERVOIR ENVIRONMENT OF DEPOSITION: MarineTRAP DESCRIPTION: Fracture system isolated from outcrop by calcite vein-filling and without connection to water

 LOCATION

 The West Puerto Chiquito field is located in Rio Arriba County, New Mexico, approximately 80 mi (130 km) southeast of the town of Farmington.
 The field is situated on the southeast flank of the San Juan basin (Figure 1).
 Surface use is administered by the Santa Fe National Forest, Bureau of Land Management, Jicarilla Indian Reservation, and various fee interests.
 Elevations range from 7000 to 8600 ft (2134-2621 m) in rugged canyon and mesa topography.